hashgraph/did-method/did-method-specification.md

 It is a responsibility of an appnet's administrators to decide who can submit messages to their DID topic.
 Access control of message submission is defined by a `submitKey` property of `ConsensusCreateTopicTransaction` body.
 If no `submitKey` is defined for a topic, then any party can submit messages against the topic.
 Detailed information on Hedera Consensus Service APIs can be found in the official [Hedera API documentation](https://docs.hedera.com/hedera-api/consensus/consensusservice).

 ### Create
-A DID document is created within a particular appnet by sending a `ConsensusSubmitMessage` transaction to a Hedera mainnet node.
+A DID document is created within a particular appnet by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to the HCS API with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
 - `message` - a JSON DID message described above with `didOperation` set to `create`